 If you would like your name to appear on the online ballot we must receive your nomination form by 4:00 pm (Eastern Time) on May 3, 2019.

 Please note: the Nominations Committee will interview candidates that it determines to be eligible and qualified to serve on the Board.
 Prior to the election, it will recommend a slate of candidates to the electorate.

 How will I tell voters about myself and what I can offer to Amnesty Canada?

-The Nominations Committee will ask you to complete an online nomination form and an online competency survey.
+The Nominations Committee will ask you to complete an online nomination form.
 The nomination form includes a section which asks for a candidate statement of 250 words (1500 characters) or less.
-This statement will be posted to the website.
+This statement will be posted on the website.
 Your strongest competencies, as identified by you in the competency survey, and comments providing further detail on those competencies will also be posted.

 The online nomination form also asks for a Youtube link to a video outlining your experience and why you feel you would be able to make a contribution to the work of Amnesty International Canada (3 minutes maximum).
 This too will be posted online.